 But genres like the horror genre start pumping out yearly incarnations of the same story but with more blood (and less plot), they only dilute the original film and the fan base.
 We mustn't forget the effects of milking a franchise for cash.
 If the third and fourth Batman films taught us anything, there can be too much, and it can be incredibly horrible.

 At this point, television is better than film.
-It just is.
-There are more original ideas, bold ideas, and willingness to experiment on television these days and the film industry might just be taking notice, actually taking some of the more successful writers and producers on TV like J.J Abrams to revitalize old franchises like Star Trek.
-But, they've got a long way to go with people like Uwe Boll and Michael Bay on the loose.
+There are more original, bold ideas, and experiments on television and the film industry might just be noticing, taking some successful writers and producers on TV like J.J Abrams to revitalize old franchises like Star Trek.
+But, they've got a long way with people like Uwe Boll and Michael Bay on the loose.